BerniHiros/BernieHirosIT1025/Lab2/readme.md

 ## Executive Summary
 I will explain the hardware componenets of a computer and what effects its speed.
-Show examples of the language of a computer (binary) and conversions to decimal and hexidecimal.
+Convert examples of Binary the language of a computer  and conversions to decimal and hexidecimal.

 ## Hardware
 ### Hard Drives and Memory